 Puno, Folkloric Capital of Peru

 The altiplano city of Puno is a city that possesses the highest sailable lake of the world, Lake Titicaca, a jewel in the Peruvian high plains.
-Lake Titicaca has various cultures that still exist to this very day and that live surrounding the lake.
+Lake Titicaca has various cultures that still exist to this very day and that you can experience on our Inca Trail Adventure.

 The city of Puno is also known as the folkloric capital of Peru.
 In the month of February, this city celebrates the festival of the Virgin of the Candelaria.
 A magical festival full of lights and colors with the participation of hundreds of different dances devoted to the Virgin.
 The cultures, traditions and modernity of this city impulse by its main axis make this city, an attractive trip for travellers.

-Lake Titicaca holds on its waters mystical floating towns that far from modern society manage to preserve all their traditions.
+Lake Titicaca keeps its mystical floating towns far from modern society to preserve all of their customs and traditions.
+Valencia Travel Cusco offers a Lake Titicaca tour for an inside look and unique experience of this ancient community.

 The Uros tribes are the more famous inhabitants of the floating islands of Lake Titicaca.
 These islands are renewed every year with reeds that grow from lake.
 This community lives the whole year on the lake in their floating islands.
 They have schools, health centers and different commodities for travellers such as hostels and restaurants.